aenix-io/kubefarm/examples/generic/README.md

-# Catchall cluster
+# Generic cluster

-This setup illustrates the deployment of generic cluster with the static clients.
+This setup illustrates the deployment of typical cluster with the static clients.

 #### Deploying